Frequently Asked Questions

 Can you assist me with an account that has been turned over to a collection agency?

 Yes, in most cases.
 Sometimes, the original creditor will pull the account back from collections, so that we'll be working again with the original creditor.
 At other times, we have to work with the collection agency.
-Collection agencies like to get money.
-We try to show them that they will get a steady stream of payments if they accept a DMP proposal.
-They will often require a higher monthly payment than the original creditor does, but they will usually accept DMP payments.
 Furthermore, your counselor can also inform you of your rights under the Fair Debt Collection Practices Act, which governs the activities of collection agencies.
 Once they know you are aware of your legal rights, collection agencies are less likely to use their most heavy-handed tactics.

 How can I reach my counselor to speak to him/her?